mrfloris/mac/README.md

 Before I do almost anything with a new system, I go through the basics, which helps me then quickly set up the rest.

-- I make sure the system has the correct Apple ID / iCloud setup, so I have access to my iCloud files, as well as my Apps.
+I make sure the system has the correct Apple ID / iCloud setup so I have access to my iCloud files and Apps.
-- Then I install 1Password, so I can quickly log in to services for Apple, Google, Microsoft, etc. more conveniently.
+- Then I install 1Password to quickly log in to services for Apple, Google, Microsoft, etc., more conveniently.

 - Chrome
 - Firefox